kubernetes/community/contributors/devel/kubemark-guide.md

 HollowNode known by the Master.
 During self-registeration HollowNodes provide their cluster IPs as Names, which means that if you need to find a HollowNode named `10.2.4.5` you just need to find a Pod in external cluster with this cluster IP.
-There’s a helper script `test/kubemark/get-real-pod-for-hollow-node.sh` that does this for you.
+There's a helper script `test/kubemark/get-real-pod-for-hollow-node.sh` that does this for you.

 When you have a Pod name you can use `kubectl logs` on external cluster to get